Fashionable goodies of the last festivals are available HERE

 Will there be free events and showings during the festival?

-Yes, our Open Doors events at free admission – such as the opening presentation «impressions'19» on 14th July, the Dance Contest on 3rd August, which has become one of the highlights of the festival, the final event «expressions'19» on the 10th August – and the numerous showings and jams give insights into the workshop programme and invite everyone to join.
-All important dates will be published daily on our website (on the mainpage and under Open Doors), posted as notices at Arsenal and via our WhatsApp service.
-Register here and stay posted!
+Yes, our Open Doors events are at free admission – such as the opening presentation «impressions'20», the Dance Contest Rhythm is a Dancer in the beginning of August, the final event «expressions'20» and numerous showings and jams that give insights into the workshop programme and invite everyone to join.
+All important dates will be published daily on our website (on the mainpage and under Open Doors) and put up at Arsenal.

 How can I participate in the Dance Contest?

 Amateur und professional dancers of all styles, whether urban or contemporary, are very welcome to dance for the audience and the jury.
 The challenge is to show off your skills, finesse, charms and craziness but also to react spontaneously on the music.
-The winner gets a residency for ImPulsTanz 2020.
-Hosted by Storm!
-Sign up here!
+The winner gets a one-week residency for ImPulsTanz 2021.
+The Contest is hosted by Storm!
+Registrations are possible via email@example.com and directly at the workshop office.

 What does Public Moves stand for?

-From 15th July to 11th August there will also be free classes in public spaces.
-In two different locations – daily at Anton-Benya Park and on two weekends at Rathauspark – teachers convey their skills.
+In presumably two different outdoor locations teachers daily share their knowledge and passion for dance.
 Every age, level and ability is welcome!
-No reservation required.
-The programme including information about time and location will be published on our website in May.
+No reservation or registration is required.
+The programme, including information about time and location, will be published on our website as of May.

 What does GoldenAgers mean?